FlaviaTG/BioPopWork/README.md

 ### run Bayescan
 Now that you have generated the input for BayeScan, you can run the program to give it a try.
 BayeScan could take a while to run.
-Run it in a job see example `Job-Bayescan.sh` This is an old bayesian method based on the multinomial-Dirichlet model to find diverget selection under the simplest possible scenarios of an island model in which subpopulation allele frequencies (mesured by Fst coefficient) are correlated through a common migrant gene pool from which they differ in varying degrees.
+Run it in a job see example `Job-Bayescan.sh` This is an old bayesian method based on the multinomial-Dirichlet model.
+It looks for divergent selection under an island model in which subpopulation allele frequencies (measured by Fst coefficient) are correlated through a common migrant gene pool.
 This program formulation can consider realistic ecological scenarios where the effective size and the immigration rate may differ among subpopulations.
+This program can be used as a base line of analyses to explore the data because the format is simple and fast to get.
 See details in: http://cmpg.unibe.ch/software/BayeScan/index.html.
-This program can be use as a base line of analyses to explore the data because the format is simple and quite fast.

 ```
 module load gcc/9.1.0
 SCAN=/scratch/08752/ftermig/programs/BayeScan2.1/binaries
 $SCAN/BayeScan2.1_linux64bits newH-genolike2-greenjay_ZW-test.NOmissing.THIN.GESTE -n 5000 -nbp 20 -pilot 5000 -burn 50000 -pr_odds 100 -threads 40 -out_freq -od ./BAYESCAN/
 ```
-The fst output can be ploted by using the bayescan R plot function.
+The fst output can be plotted by using the bayesian R plot function.
 See examples on how to use it in R code `BayeScan-plot.R`
 ## 10) Ancestry proportions (population structure)
 ### run ADMIXTURE
-But first you need to creat a .bed file format for that programrun with plink2.
+But first you need to creat a .bed file format for that program run with plink2.
 Plink and admixture are in your conda environment SUMMARY
 ```
 conda activate SUMMARY
 plink2 --vcf newH-genolike2-greenjay_ZW-test.NOmissing.THIN.recode.vcf --geno 0.9 --recode --no-fid --no-parents --no-sex --no-pheno --out newH-genolike2-greenjay_ZW-test.NOmissing.THIN --make-bed --allow-extra-chr 0
 ```
-Now you can run admixture test if works well run more K
+Now you can run admixture test.
+If it works well run more K
 ```
 admixture newH-genolike2-greenjay_ZW-test.NOmissing.THIN.bed 5
 ```
-Now in a loop to get run more values of K and validations file.
+Now in a loop to run more K and validations file values.
 You can run this in a slurm job, see job `Job-ADMIXTURE.sh`
 ```
 for K in 1 2 3 4 5 6 7 8 9 10; do admixture -B2000 -j40 --cv newH-genolike2-greenjay_ZW-test.NOmissing.THIN.bed $K | tee Bootlog${K}.out; done
 ```
 With the validation file and the proportions of ancestry Q files, you can plot the best K value by cross-validation and a barplot, see R code in `ADMIXTURE-plot.R`
-You need to format you file to make it easy for R to plot, by putting together all K validation files like this:
+You need to format your file to make it easy for R to plot, by putting together all K validation files like this:
 ```
 grep -h CV Bootlog*.out > cross.val.txt
 ```
 Check the `cross.val.txt` for spaces or extra characters that could interfere with R plotting.
-After that you can use it to plot in R using code `ADMIXTURE-plot.R`
+After that, you can use it to plot in R using code `ADMIXTURE-plot.R`